POLITICAL PHILOSOPHY – A PRIMER

 It is fairly clear that his experiences are reflected in his writings – for example his preoccupation with such issues as: how rulers can hold power effectively, how to build up a strong reputation as a ruler, his mistrust of militias and of the nobility, and his sense of the danger of people betraying you.
 He was clearly impressed by those with power, such as the Borgias.

-In addition, he no longer saw religion as the basis of the state – he simply recognised that if rulers appear religious, and their followers believe in a religion, this could help hold the state together.
+In addition, he no longer saw religion as the basis of the state – in fact he was a materialist in his outlook on the forces that affect society (fate vs. virtu).
+He simply recognised that if rulers appear religious, and their followers believe in a religion, this could help hold the state together.
 Religion was a political instrument, as far as Machiavelli was concerned, a view probably held as a result of being aware of the corruption of the papacy!

 His best-known work is The Prince (first distributed in 1513, published 1532), which deals with “how principalities can be governed and maintained”.
 He wrote this after his release from prison.